-The church has always been generous in its charitable giving especially to Christian Aid and local charities.
+The church has always been generous in its charitable giving especially to local charities.

 Numbers in the church have fluctuated, especially during the second world war.
 Today we are a small congregation of around 10 – 15 people, but we do have a very successful and flourishing Girls’ Brigade.

 We have had several Ministers over the years, each with their own brand of service.
 Our present minister is Rev Sohail Ejaz from Pakistan.
 Married with 3 sons and 1 daughter, Sohail has degrees in economy and business studies and has even been a taxi driver as well as a teacher of English in Pakistan.
 A man of the world indeed.